This article is for you if you are searching for how you can easily downgrade your website’s WordPress version.

 Keep in mind.
 You should downgrade down to the version before the newest one.
 Downgrading the websites to the way-back version will put your site totally at risk.

-Bonus Tip: Restore The Most Recent Backup
+Bonus Tip: Restore the Most Recent Backup

 Do We Recommend Downgrading WordPress?